Quick reference guide

 Acquisition

-The acquisition of assets by a Luxembourg company does not trigger any tax burden.
-The acquisition cost of assets from a third party is treated as the base cost of the asset.
+The acquisition of assets by a Luxembourg company does not trigger adverse direct tax consequences.
+The acquisition cost of assets is treated as the cost base of that asset.
 Depreciation of the assets acquired depends on the nature of the assets and their estimated lifetime.
 Depreciation on buildings is allowed for tax purposes and is usually based on accounting rules.
 Some specific guidance exists in this respect.
-The basis for the amortization of the acquired assets is usually the acquisition price.
-The acquisition costs could be tax-deductible or amortized when activated.
-The depreciated acquisition cost determines gains or losses arising on a subsequent disposal.
-However, in the event that a business is acquired from a related party at a price deemed not to be arm's length, a tax adjustment may be made.
+The basis for the depreciation of the acquired assets is usually the acquisition price.
+The acquisition costs could be tax-deductible or depreciated when activated.
+The depreciated acquisition cost affects the determination of future gains or losses arising on a subsequent disposal.
+However, in the event that an asset or a business is acquired from a related party at a price deemed not to be arm's length, a tax adjustment may be imposed by the Luxembourg tax authorities.

-Interest expenses incurred on a loan in relation to the acquisition are tax-deductible.
-Attention should, however, be paid to the interest deduction limitation rule provided for by Article 168-bis of the Luxembourg Income Tax Law.
-The principle is that exceeding borrowing costs will be deductible in the tax period in which they are incurred; only up to 30% of the taxpayer's earnings before interest, tax, depreciation and amortization (EBITDA).
-Exceeding borrowing costs means the portion of interest expenses exceeding interest income.
+Interest expenses incurred on debt financing in relation to the acquisition of an asset are generally tax-deductible.
+Limitations apply where the asset acquired generates exempt income and/or gains, such as, for example, participations qualifying for the application of the participation exemption regime or real estate assets located in a treaty jurisdiction.
+Attention should also be paid to the so-called “interest deduction limitation rules” provided for by Article 168-bis of the Luxembourg Income Tax Law pursuant to the transposition of the EU Anti-Tax Avoidance Directive.
+The broad principle is that exceeding borrowing costs (i.e. costs that exceed interest and assimilated income) will be deductible in the tax period in which they are incurred only up to 30% of the taxpayer's earnings before interest, tax, depreciation and amortization (EBITDA).
+Unused interest capacity and non-deductible borrowing costs can be carried forward for a number of years.

 Sale

-Capital gains triggered from the disposal of assets is, in principle, subject to corporate income tax (CIT) and municipal business tax (MBT) at an ordinary aggregated rate of 24.94%.
+Capital gains triggered from the disposal of assets are, in principle, subject to corporate income tax (CIT) and municipal business tax (MBT) at an ordinary aggregated rate of 23.87% (2026 rate for companies established in Luxembourg city).

 Capital gains realized by individuals acting in the course of the management of their private wealth are, as a rule, exempt, unless the gains are speculative or realized in a substantial participation.
 A gain is speculative if realized within two years regarding real estate or six months regarding all other assets.